RuslanBashirov/social-links/README.md

  - logging levels and path to logs
  - percent levels of minimum and maximum user interactions

-Run main method of SocialLinksApplication class or deploy social-links.jar
+Run main method of SocialLinksApplication class or run social-links.jar file using Java 17
 ## Usage
 To add user interaction event send POST request to
 _your_server_address_:_your_port_/userInteraction/createUserInteraction